-On October 1, 2018, WMG China LLC ("WMG China"), an affiliate of the Company, entered into a share subscription agreement with Tencent Music Entertainment Group pursuant to which WMG China agreed to purchase 37,162,288 ordinary shares of Tencent Music Entertainment Group for \$100 million.
-WMG China is 80% owned by AI New Holdings 5 LLC, an affiliate of Access, and 20% owned by the Company.
-On October 3, 2018, WMG China acquired the shares pursuant to the share subscription agreement.
+On October 1, 2018, WMG China LLC ("WMG China"), an affiliate of the Company, entered into a share subscription agreement with Tencent Music Entertainment Group pursuant to which WMG China purchased 37,162,288 ordinary shares of Tencent Music Entertainment Group for \$100 million.
+WMG China was 80% owned by AI New Holdings 5 LLC, an affiliate of Access, and 20% owned by the Company.

-On November 4, 2021, WMG China distributed to the Company, the Company's equity interest in Tencent Music Entertainment Group.
+On November 4, 2021, WMG China distributed to the Company, the Company's pro-rata share of the Tencent Music Entertainment Group equity held by WMG China.
+WMG China was dissolved on May 9, 2022.